Third Call for Papers and Posters

 Tutorials & workshops

-workshops to be presented on the first day of the conference.
-These
+to be presented on the first day of the conference.
+These should be

-should be directed in the first instance to the Tutorial/Workshop
+directed in the first instance to the Tutorial/Workshop Organiser.

-There is also a prize for the best refereed paper written by a
+trophy plus a cash prize for the best refereed paper written by a

-committees, paper format and uploading instructions is given on the
+program committees, paper format and uploading instructions is given

 ALL CORRESPONDENCE SHOULD BE SENT BY EMAIL TO THE CONFERENCE